39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) 300

-149. My watch is 3 minutes slow on Monday at 2 PM and 3 minutes fast on Wednesday at 2 PM.
-When will it show the correct time?
+149. A clock is 3 minutes slow on Monday 2 PM and 3 minutes fast on Wednesday 2 PM.
+When does it show the correct time?

 (a) Tuesday 6 AM